PhD, CA

 Biography

-Aziz has been involved in academia for over 20 years, in which time he has held various academic leadership and administrative roles.
-During his early career, he received the School’s Award for Excellence in Administration and Support and the Dean’s Award for Team Teaching Excellence (2011).
+Aziz has 24+ years of experience in academia, including various leadership roles.
+He won the School's Award for Excellence in Administration and Support, and the Dean's Award for Team Teaching Excellence in 2011.

 Aziz is widely recognised internationally as a leading sustainability accounting researcher.
-He investigates some of the specific sustainability accounting and transparency issues including (but not limited to): corporate human rights measures, climate change accounting, social audit and corporate anti-bribery measures.
-As an ECR, he led a funded project on anti-bribery disclosure practices (CAANZ, 2012-2013).
-In early 2017, as Chief Investigator, he won a large industry grant on Social Compliance Audit Process in collaboration with CSIRO/Data61.
-In late 2017, in collaboration with UNSW and ANU, he won a grant from CPA Australia to investigate Regulatory Disclosures on Modern Slavery.
-Currently, Aziz is the recipient of two prestigious grants (UK AHRC and GCRF-Scottish Funding Council) for two projects on corporate accountability in relation to modern slavery.
+He investigates some of the specific sustainability accounting and transparency issues, including (but not limited to) corporate human rights measures, climate change accounting, social audit and corporate anti-bribery measures.
+His research has been funded by various organizations, including ACCA (UK), CPA (Australia), CAANZ, CSIRO/Data61, UK AHRC, and GCRF-Scottish Funding Council.
+Notably, he has received two prestigious grants (UK AHRC and GCRF-Scottish Funding Council) for two projects on corporate accountability in relation to modern slavery.

 Aziz’s research appears in internationally recognised journals (ABDC A*/A, ABS 4*/3*, FT's top 50).
 His research findings attract widespread media attention and influence policy changes.
-His research-based opinions appear in Conversation, The Age, Sydney Morning Herald, Prothom Alo, The Times-Raconteur, IFAC-Gateway, ICAEW feature articles.
+His research-based opinions appear in BBC, The Guardian, Aljazeera, The Times, Sunday Post, Conversation, The Age, Sydney Morning Herald, Prothom Alo, IFAC-Gateway, Accountingweb and ICAEW feature articles.

 Aziz is currently supervising four PhD and two post-doctoral candidates.